Fantastic Glass Noodles and Garlic Butter Shrimp

 4. Transfer seasoned noodles to the steaming dish.
 Reserve most of the remaining sweated garlic and mix it into the raw garlic.

-5. Stir fry vegetables in the dirt pan.
+5. Stir fry vegetables in the dirty pan.

 6. Give the shrimp a rinse.
 Cut the legs and the whiskers off, and cut deeply into the back without cutting through.
 Devein.